Published Oct 28, 2024

 Both of Akers' kicks the last two weeks have not been close.
 Braun repeatedly sending him out there to kick a field goal that he cannot make is both poor coaching and not fair to the player.
 Attempting a field goal that is going to come up short is essentially taking a knee on fourth down.
 It just doesn't make sense.
 Braun's lack of trust in the offense is completely understandable, but giving away scoring opportunities in consecutive weeks to attempt field goals outside of your replacement kicker's range is not an example of a program that is improving as the season goes on.

 Additionally for the second week in a row, quarterback Jack Lausch was sacked for a safety.
 Complaints have been lodged against Lujan for asking his quarterback to throw out of his own end zone, but the player has to hold up his end of the bargain, too.
 Lausch got good enough protection from his beat-up offensive line on that play, but the clock in his head that should have told him to get out of the end zone never went off.
 He stood in his own end zone for entirely too long and was eventually brought down by Max Llewellyn for a safety.
-Lausch still hasn't developed the awareness to know that he either has to get rid of the ball or pull it down and get what he can with a scramble much quicker than usual, especially when he's dropping back into his own end zone.
+Lausch still hasn't developed the awareness to know that he either has to get rid of the ball or pull it down and get what he can with a scramble much quicker than he has been, especially when he's dropping back into his own end zone.
 For the second week in a row, he held the ball too long and cost Northwestern two points.

 The fact that the same issues hitting Northwestern multiple weeks in a row is becoming a recurring theme is very telling.
 The same processes that have gotten Northwestern to 3-5 and these last two losses do not appear to be being evaluated or changed.
 Northwestern keeps doing the same things over and over and the negative results always follow getting the Wildcats to the low point they find themselves at with four games left.